 Know what’s going on in your classroom and who are the least responsible students

 Please remember that managers can’t be everywhere – take the responsibility for keeping yourself, your students and your colleagues safe.
-There are written Risk Assessments for all activities and excursions.
+There are written Risk Assessments for all activities and Educational Visits.

 Part 4: Welfare

 Welfare is a wide-ranging area that affects all staff, at all times.
 The staff member with designated responsibility for student welfare is the Assistant Centre Manager.
 However, welfare issues can crop up at any time.

 You may be the person that notices something wrong: a student who seems to be upset, inappropriate behaviour from a staff member towards a student, or from one student towards another, or unusual behaviour from a student that gives you cause for concern.